sleepjie/Valanar/Valanar Superdocument.md

 Enadriel make up a quarter of the population.
 Historically, the Enadriel who first travelled to Khard seeking asylum disagreed with Nashandra and struck out on their own, finding a successful relationship with the Dwarrow of Eastern Rakia.

 Khard is home to many species of chitinous creatures who resemble common insects (despite often being larger than most other creatures) who live in a delicate ecosystem with the Dwarrow.
 The carapaces and shells of these creatures are often valued highly for their many uses in construction and armour smithing.
+Certain species are even bred or captured specifically for labour or as a food source.
 ##### History and Founding
 Kard’Rhakthel (commonly abbreviated as ‘Khard’) was a Dwarven Kingdom which existed in the Age of Mists.
 While much of their history remains lost to the annals, it is well known that the continent was once a lush and verdant continent before the eruption of Mount Zephyra sometime around 500BR.